ntop/ntopng/doc/src/plugins/check_hooks.rst

 User Script Hooks
 =================

 ntopng uses hooks to know when to execute a user script.
-Hooks are string keys of the plugin :code:`hooks` table and have a callback function assigned.
+Hooks are string keys of the plugin :code:`hooks` table and have a check function assigned.
 Hooks are associated to:

 - Predefined events for flows
 - Intervals of time for any other network element such as an host, or a network